Detect

 Supplier activation check

-SUPPLIER_ACTIVATION- For scanned invoices, check if supplier could have sent the invoice electronically
+SUPPLIER_ACTIVATION — For scanned invoices, Detect checks whether the supplier could have sent the invoice electronically instead.

 BID check

-SENDER_BID_STATUS - Verifies the sender’s business identifier against central business and bankruptcy registers.
-This check is available for invoices from Norwegian and Finnish senders and, for Finland, also includes a check against the Prepayment Register.
+SENDER_BID_STATUS — Verifies the sender’s business identifier against central business and bankruptcy registers.
+This check is available for invoices from Norwegian and Finnish senders.
+For Finland, it also includes a check against the Prepayment Register.

-The registers used for this verification depend on the sender’s country:
+The registers used depend on the sender’s country:

 Warning list check

-SENDER_WARNING_LIST - Verifies the invoice sender against registers that list suspected fraudsters and businesses involved in scams or swindles.
+SENDER_WARNING_LIST — Verifies the invoice sender against registers that list suspected fraudsters and businesses involved in scams.
+See the warning list guide section below for details.

-BANK_ACCOUNT_CHANGED - Checks whether the sender has updated their bank account number.
-Applicable for Peppol and scan invoice routes.
+BANK_ACCOUNT_CHANGED — Checks whether the sender has changed their bank account number since the previous invoice.
+Available for invoices received via Peppol and scanning.

-Maventa performs the checks and provides predefined descriptions, notification statuses, and messages.
-Texts and translations are available in EN, NO, FI, SE, DK, and NL.
+- Maventa provides predefined descriptions, notification statuses, and messages.
+Translations are available in English, Norwegian, Finnish, Swedish, Danish, and Dutch.

 Integration requirements